-- Resolution No. 02/2012, which provides (i) the short and standard filing forms; (ii) the definition of economic group for purposes of the calculation of the relevant turnover for determining the need for a filing; (iii) transactions eligible for the fast-track proceeding; and (iv) rules governing notifications regarding bonds, debentures and other securities convertible into shares; and - Resolution No. 10/2014, which establishes rules for determining the need for a filing in case of associative contracts.
+- Resolution No. 02/2012, which provides (i) the short and standard filing forms; (ii) the definition of economic group for purposes of the calculation of the relevant turnover for determining the need for a filing; (iii) transactions eligible for the fast-track proceeding; and (iv) rules governing notifications regarding bonds, debentures and other securities convertible into shares; - Resolution No. 10/2014, which establishes rules for determining the need for a filing in case of associative contracts; and - Resolution No. 13/2015, which establishes rules for gun-jumping investigations and for the determination of the filing of transactions that do not meet the statutory thresholds.

 Finally, under CADE's internal regulations, CADE shall issue a binding statement after ruling in the same direction at least 10 times.
 To date, CADE has issued nine binding statements, all but one related to merger review (the great majority still under the previous competition law).
 CADE has not yet issued horizontal merger guidelines under the current regime and it generally resorts to the guidelines issued by the former Secretariat of Economic Law (SDE) and the Secretariat for Economic Monitoring (SEAE) in 2001.
 No major changes to the legislation are currently being discussed.

-Next > Back to question list
+Next Indice Back to question list